-Vincent J. Galifi - Mr. Galifi was appointed President of Magna International Inc., a leading global automotive supplier, in November 2021.
-Mr. Galifi is a key member of Magna's executive team responsible for providing strategic council to the executive management team on corporate strategy, capital markets and stakeholder relations.
-Prior to that, Mr. Galifi served as Magna's Executive Vice President and Chief Financial Officer.
-For the majority of Mr. Galifi's 34-year career at Magna, his responsibilities have centered in the finance function, including Director of Taxation & Insurance, Vice President & Controller, Vice President Finance and Executive Vice President Finance and Chief Financial Officer.
-Mr. Galifi also serves on the Executive Management Committee and Compliance Council, as well as advisor to the Audit Committee and the Corporate Governance and Compensation Committee of Magna.
+Vincent J. Galifi - Mr. Galifi was appointed Company Advisor, Special Projects of Magna International Inc., a leading global automobile supplier, in January 2024.
+In this role, Mr. Galifi is a key advisor to Magna's Chief Executive Officer on projects related to corporate strategy, including M&A investments, capital markets, investor relations and stakeholder engagement.
+From November 2021 to December 2023, Mr. Galifi served as President of Magna International Inc., providing strategic counsel to the executive team on corporate strategy, capital markets and stakeholder relations.
+Prior to that, Mr. Galifi served as Magna's Executive Vice President and Chief Financial Officer for 24 years where he oversaw all aspects of Magna's global financial function, playing a critical role in executing Magna's strategy and driving its financial success.
+Other responsibilities of Mr. Galifi's 35-year career at Magna have centered in the finance function, including Director of Taxation & Insurance, Vice President & Controller, Vice President Finance and Executive Vice President Finance.
+Mr. Galifi also served on the Executive Management Committee and Compliance Council, as well as advisor to the Audit Committee and the Corporate Governance and Compensation Committee of Magna.
 Mr. Galifi has a Bachelor of Commerce degree, with high distinction, from the University of Toronto.
 He obtained his C.P.A., CA designation in 1984 and is a member of the Chartered Professional Accountants of Ontario.
-Mr. Galifi brings to the audit committee extensive international financial knowledge and global acquisition experience.
+Mr. Galifi brings to the audit committee extensive international financial knowledge, global acquisition, corporate strategy and capital markets experience.